 Hotels, restaurants, and most government buildings are not accessible to persons with physical disabilities.
 Restrooms and elevators rarely can accommodate wheelchairs.
 Very few vehicles, notably buses and taxis, are accessible for persons with physical disabilities.

 Women Travelers: Women walking along the streets in Algeria may experience sexual harassment from passing motorists and pedestrians.
 See our travel tips for Women Travelers.

 Travel within Algeria: All employees of foreign companies or organizations based in Algeria who are not Algerian citizens must contact the Ministry of Foreign Affairs before engaging in any travel within the interior of the country.
 The Ministry will notify local police of the planned travel and the police may choose to assign escorts for that travel.

-Disaster Preparedness: A seismically active country, earthquakes regularly occur throughout Algeria.
-A major earthquake in 2003 near Algiers resulted in over 2,000 dead and over 10,000 injured.
-You should make contingency plans for your travel in Algeria and leave emergency contact information with family members outside of Algeria.
+Disaster Preparedness: Algeria is a seismically active country, with earthquakes regularly occurring throughout the country.
+Make contingency plans for your travel in Algeria and leave emergency contact information with family members outside of Algeria.
 General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA) and at Ready.gov.
-For more information on disaster preparedness, please click on the following links:
+For more information on disaster preparedness, please see the following links:

 - U.S. Geological Survey (USGS)

 - U.S. Centers for Disease Control and Prevention (CDC) Earthquake Preparedness

 Currency: Travelers must declare upon entry or departure at Customs if they are traveling with more than 3000 Algerian dinar or foreign currency that exceeds 1000 euros (or the equivalent).